juu17/profanity-safu/README.md

 ## 2022-11-15

-Vulnerabilities were fixed by Juu17
+Vulnerabilities were fixed by Juu17.
+Any suggestions are welcome!

 **Attention!**

-Do NOT run this binary on **Windows** because there is no built-in entropy pool for getting random enough numbers.
-The key random number generator function _random_device_ calls _random_s_(pseudorandom), that will bring vulnerable private keys in front of you.
+Do NOT run release binary on **Windows** because there is no built-in entropy pool for getting random enough numbers.
+The key random number generator function _random_device_ calls _random_s_(pseudorandom) on Windows, that will bring vulnerable private keys in front of you.

 ## 2022-09-15